Gráinne Hambly: Life and education

 Hambly was born to Michael Hambly and Mary Joyce in Knockrickard County Mayo, Ireland in 1975.
-She has 2 sisters who are also musicians.
+She has 2 musician sisters.
 She learned traditional Irish music on the tin whistle as a child and then learned the concertina and harp.
 Hambly won the All-Ireland senior competition in Clonmel in 1994 on the concertina.
 She also won the Harp Festivals competitions at Keadue in 1994 and Granard in 1995 and the All-Ireland senior harp competition in 1994.
 She was also a member of the National Folk Orchestra and toured with the Belfast Harp Orchestra founded by Janet Harbison.
 She graduated initially with a bachelor's degree and then with a master's degree in Music from Queen's University Belfast in 1999.
 She then completed a graduate diploma in Education (Music) from the University of Limerick.

 She is a teacher of traditional Irish music and performs in concerts and festivals internationally as well as having had a number of records produced.